codefresh-io/docs.codefresh.io/_docs/installation/gitops/upgrade-gitops-cli.md

 ## Upgrade the GitOps CLI

-The Codefresh CLI automatically self-checks its version, and if a newer version is available, prints a banner with the notification.
+The GitOps CLI automatically self-checks its version, and if a newer version is available, prints a banner with the notification that upgrade is required.

  {% include
     image.html
   lightbox="true"
   file="/images/runtime/cli-upgrade-banner.png"
   url="/images/runtime/cli-upgrade-banner.png"
-  alt="Upgrade banner for Codefresh CLI" caption="Upgrade banner for Codefresh CLI" max-width="40%"
+  alt="Upgrade banner for GitOps CLI" caption="Upgrade banner for GitOps CLI" max-width="40%"
   %}